 We’ll have two conference rooms, and this is the biggest of the two, with tons of space and a big TV on the wall.
 All the walls will be white boards that will double as projection screens thanks to our friends at Elite Screens.

 At the center of the building is the space we call UpDesk Central where we’ll have 18 UpDesks for people who are doing co-working in the building.
 On the ceiling will be RoboReels to provide power to each desk throughout the room no matter how far they are from walls.
 And on one of those walls we will have the mother of all drop-down projection screens, a massive 135-inch screen from Elite Screens that will run down from the ceiling by remote control.
-And more awesome speakers from KEF.
 And off of UpDesk Central we’ll have two quiet rooms where people can go to get a little peace.